-Parsonsfield is a western Massachusetts based quintet praised for making “the most jubilant and danceable indie roots music this side of the Carolinas” (NPR).
+Parsonsfield is a Massachusetts based quartet praised for making “the most jubilant and danceable indie roots music this side of the Carolinas” (NPR).
 Catch them onstage any night and the band’s joy is palpable.
 They trade instruments, share microphones, and shoot each other big grins.
 They sing in tight multi-part harmonies, their voices blending like they’ve been doing this together all their lives.
 That’s because Parsonsfield is a family band, not by birth but by choice.

 WE, the highly anticipated fourth release from Parsonsfield, pushes the boundaries of their harmony-driven grassroots origins creating their own distinctive Americana, integrating pop and bold rock flourishes along the way.
 In a concise five songs, WE captures the band’s maturing sound, winding its way through a full range of emotions.
 It has as much influence from 90’s rock and 70’s R&B as it does the folk-pop material that fans have come to expect.